-The activities listed below are out of the program scope and will not be funded under this program.
+The activities listed below are out of the initiative's scope and will not be funded under this initiative.
 See also the list of unallowable costs in the Funding Restrictions section of this solicitation.

 - 1. Research projects.
-Funds under this program may not be used to conduct research, defined by 28 C.F.R. § 46.102(d) as a systematic investigation designed to develop or contribute to generalizable knowledge.
+Funds under this initiative may not be used to conduct research, defined by 28 C.F.R. § 46.102(d) as a systematic investigation designed to develop or contribute to generalizable knowledge.
 Surveys and focus groups, depending on their design and purpose, may constitute research and therefore be out-of-scope.
 However, assessments conducted for internal improvement purposes only (see Limited Use of Funds below) may not be considered "research" as defined above.
 For information on distinguishing between research and assessments, see the Solicitation Companion Guide. - 2.
 Projects that focus primarily on alcohol and substance abuse. - 3.
 Activities that focus on sexual harassment issues that do not involve domestic violence, dating violence, sexual assault, or stalking. - 4.
 Education or prevention programs for elementary and secondary students on domestic violence, dating violence, sexual assault, and stalking. - 5.
 Mandatory self-defense classes or self-defense classes as the only means of providing prevention education programs to students. - 6.
 Theater performances that do not specifically address domestic violence, dating violence, sexual assault, or stalking. - 7.
 Products and/or materials that are not specifically focused on the dynamics of domestic violence, dating violence, sexual assault, and stalking and campus responses to these crimes. - 8.
 Victim assistance not directly related to the victimization. - 9.
 Purchase of anonymous web-based reporting systems (excludes law enforcement incident/report databases) or apps for students. - 10.
-Incentives for students to participate in mandatory trainings and climate surveys.
+Incentives for students to participate in mandatory or voluntary trainings and climate surveys.
 (Note: OVW does not discourage incentives for such activities; however, grant funds may not be used for such purposes.) - 11.
 Support for Title IX Investigator or Coordinator positions and trainings, conferences, activities, or materials focused primarily on Title IX.
-(Note: Campus Program recipients should nonetheless ensure that they are familiar and comply with current regulations from the Department of Education on Title IX compliance, available at https://www2.ed.gov/policy/rights/reg/ocr/index.html.) - 12.
+(Note: CSC Initiative recipients should nonetheless ensure that they are familiar with and comply with current regulations from the Department of Education on Title IX compliance, available at https://www2.ed.gov/policy/rights/quid/ocr/sex.html). - 12.
 "Do-It-Yourself" sexual assault evidence collection kits. - 13.
-For projects providing legal assistance, criminal defense of victims charged with crimes, except for representation in post-conviction relief proceedings where the victim's conviction is related to or arose from domestic violence, dating violence, sexual assault, or stalking of the victim.

-14. For projects providing legal assistance, representation in tort cases.
+For projects proposing legal assistance, criminal defense of victims charged with crimes is considered out of scope, except for representation in post-conviction relief proceedings where the victim's conviction related to or arose from domestic violence, daring violence, sexual assault, or stalking of the victim. - 14.
+For projects proposing legal assistance, representation in tort cases.